Ibrahim-elbanna/cs50x-final-project/CS50 final project/README.md

 #### Description:

+My name is Ibrahim, this is a README for CS50X final project.
 For my final project, I made a Python Pomodoro app.
 The app idea is mostly inpired by the **"Forest"** app, but a simplified version of it.
 I had to learn tkinter to know how to deal with a GUI, because a text based user interface is not really all this lovely.
 Learning tkinter was tricky, there was no real course I could find from start to end that explained this process.